Newly obtained recording and side-by-side exhibit review suggest the historical record was altered, debunking the City’s official explanation.

 And according to the newly obtained transcript, it was not the agreement discussed or approved that night.

-The original agreement approved by the Board in May 2022 began with a cover page titling the document as “Grant Agreement.”
-The following page begins by echoing that title, calling it “The Grant Agreement,” and showing a draft date of January 27, 2022.
+The original Phase 1 agreement approved by the Board in May 2022 began with a cover page titling the document as “Grant Agreement.”
+The following page begins by matching that title, calling it “The Grant Agreement,” and showing a draft date of January 27, 2022.

 The Impossible Timeline